anspress/categories-for-anspress/readme.txt

 == Description ==
 Support forum: http://wp3.in/questions/

-AnsPress is a question adn answer plugin for WordPress Visit AnsPress: http://wp3.in/anspress
+AnsPress is a question and answer plugin for WordPress Visit AnsPress: http://wp3.in/anspress

 == Installation ==